WORK WITH ME

 But to give you an idea.

-Trust me when I tell you that it’s easier to start with a clear plan of what we’re trying to achieve – than get any old thing down and fix it later.
-That way madness lies – not to mention endless rounds of frustrating rewrites.
+Trust me when I tell you that it’s easier to start with a clear plan of what we’re trying to achieve.

 Once you sign the proposal, I can book the project in.

-For large jobs, copywriters generally ask for a percentage of the project fee as an instalment.
+For large jobs, it’s usual practice to require a percentage of the project fee as a first instalment.

-After that I will send you the full draft to review, according to the project timeline.
+After that I will send you the full draft to review, based on the timeline we’ve agreed.

 Don’t worry, I’m used to working with very complex approval processes, so I am happy to negotiate a plan to suit your needs.